 Sen Rikyu's grandson, Genpaku Sotan, had four sons.
 The oldest son, Kan'o Sosetsu left the house, making his second son, Ichio Soshu, third son, Koshin Sosa, and fourth son, Senso Soshitsu the first successors of Sen Rikyu to continue the tradition of tea by each establishing the tea ceremony schools, Kankyuan, Fushinan, and Konnichian respectively.

-In his last years, he lived quietly and comfortably in Mushakouji, fully devoting his life to tea.
-After Ichio, Mushakouji Senke has been continued by successive generations of head masters employed in the area known as the Takamatsu Domain in the Sanuki Province, until Isshisai’s generation.
+In his last years, he lived quietly and comfortably in Mushakoji, fully devoting his life to tea.
+After Ichio, Mushakoji Senke has been continued by successive generations of head masters employed in the area known as the Takamatsu Domain in the Sanuki Province, until Isshisai's generation.

 It is said that when Ichio was building the teahouse with his father, Sotan gave it the name “Kankyuan”.